NaziaSiddique/twister2-social/README.md

 <img width="905" alt="Screenshot 2022-09-05 at 20 36 22" src="https://user-images.githubusercontent.com/36114589/188505848-0e0b41b3-58b4-4ef3-9b7f-8b0dec1d61ed.png">

 Twister is a social media platform, similar to Twitter, specifically to connect businesses with their end users.
 Business owners and consumers can register for a free account, share, manage, re-post other users post (twist and re-twist!), as well as creating and managing their own social profile online.
-The focus being to create a focussed and transparent conversation/link between business-to-business owners, business-to-consumers and consumers-to-consumers.
+The focus being to create a focussed and transparent conversation/link between business-to-business owners, business-to-consumers, and consumers-to-consumers.

 [Link to the deployed project](https://twister-social.herokuapp.com/)